Blue in Heaven

-Blue in Heaven were an Irish rock quartet from Churchtown, Dublin, Ireland, active from 1982 to 1989 and led by singer Shane O'Neill.
+Blue in Heaven were an Irish rock quartet from Churchtown, Dublin, active from 1982 to 1989 and led by singer Shane O'Neill.
 They reformed in 1990 as The Blue Angels.
 O'Neill later went on to form Supernaut with Dave Long from Into Paradise.

 Blue in Heaven released a few singles on U2's Mother Records before being signed to Island Records in 1985, when they released their first album, All The Gods Men, which was produced by Martin Hannett.